SONYA THE DOLL WIFE

 The clamshell box and hardcover book are covered in burgundy Japanese bookcloth and lined in fine Japanese

 decorative paper.
 Text is digitally printed on Stonehenge paper, hand sewn.
 Two end sheets, one clear-white vellum and the other Japanese lace paper.
-Inside of the box are two compartments to house book and a small, original, miniature antique bisque doll from the poet.
+Inside of the box are two compartments to house book and a small, original, miniature antique bisque dolls from the poet.
+Each box has a unique doll.

 Box: 10" w x 4.5" d x 1.625" h (in.)